 While in the womb, babies tend to move and change their positions quite a bit.
-This happens because they are continuously growing and need to adjust themselves in their environment.
+This happens because they are continuously growing and need to adjust themselves to their environment.
 Ideally, the baby should position themselves so their head comes out first.
 Their head would be facing your back thus allowing you to give birth safely.
 However, babies don't always have room for movement inside the womb.
 Following are the possible positions of a baby in the womb on the due date:

 Breech position is when the baby’s feet or bottom are close to the birth canal.
 Many babies are born in this position.
 Doctors may ask you to perform a c-section as delivery in this position may harm your baby.
 They may also try to change your baby’s position instead through a process called aversion.
 You may then give a normal delivery.